Current-induced spin polarization in chiral Tellurium: a first-principles quantum transport study: Introduction

 \section{Introduction}

 Charge-spin conversion phenomena\cite{ot.sh.17,ha.ot.18,so.re.16}, which are mediated by the spin-orbit coupling (SOC), are central for present-day spintronics as they enable all-electrical generation, manipulation, and detection of spins in solid state devices.
 A prominent example is the current-induced spin polarization (CISP)\cite{ga.tr.19} and its reciprocal effect\cite{ga.iv.02}.
-A dc electrical current flowing through a non-magnetic material can lead to the spin-polarization of the conduction electrons and, conversely, a non-equilibrium spin polarization can induce an electrical current. \\
+A dc electrical current flowing through a non-magnetic material can lead to the spin-polarization of the conduction electrons and, conversely, a non-equilibrium spin polarization can induce an electrical current.
+At the microscopic level, the effect emerges because the out-of-equilibrium electrons' distribution of a driven system presents a momentum asymmetry, which, in presence of spin-momentum locking, leads an unbalance spin population\cite{ed.90}. \\

 To date, CISP has been mostly studied in low dimensional systems, where it is commonly called the Rashba-Edelstein or inverse spin galvanic effect\cite{si.va.15}, and it has been theoretically described by means of effective 2D electron gas models\cite{ar.ly.89,ed.90, ma.zh.08,go.ma.17}.
 Experimentally, CISP has been reported in semiconducting \cite{ka.my.04,si.yu.04,si.my.05,ga.da.06, ya.he.06,ch.ch.07,no.tr.14} and van der Waals heterostructures \cite{gh.ka.19, li.zh.20}, on the surfaces of topological insulators\cite{an.ha.14,Kondou2016}, and the interfaces of heavy metal thin films\cite{mi.mo.11,Zhang2014,zh.ya.15}.
 Yet, the effect does not occur only in low dimensional systems, but can also emerge in bulk materials whenever the crystalline structure is chiral, or, more generally, gyrotropic (i.e., the symmetry is such that the components of polar and axial vectors are transformed in accordance with equivalent representations).
 In fact, CISP was first predicted over forty years ago for elemental tellurium \cite{1978JETPL}, a naturally hole-doped semiconductor which possesses strong SOC and a chiral structure.
 Signatures of the effect in Te were then found in early studies about the material's optical activity \cite{1979JETPL}, while the spin polarization was definitely probed via NMR measurements a few years ago \cite{Furukawa2017, PhysRevResearch.3.023111}.
 Recently, the interest for CISP in Te has been re-fueled by some transport experiments\cite{ri.av.19,Calavalle2022}.
 In particular, Calavalle {\it et al.} detected a resistance which was dependent on the relative orientation of the current and of an external magnetic field in single-crystal nanowires\cite{Calavalle2022}.
 The effect, called unilateral magnetoresistance or electrical magnetochiral anisotropy\cite{PhysRevLett.87.236602}, could be tuned up to a factor six by electrostatic gating.
 The results have opened the way towards the exploitation of CISP for magnet-free spintronic devices.\\